tbwester/ratpac-nudot/README.md

 * scons

 ## Running Bo optical simulation
-* ./bo\_src\_autorun.sh
+* ./bo\_total\_autorun.sh [new]

-* ./bo\_final\_autorun.sh
+This script runs the two optical simulations (plate-to-source with 420nm light and source-to-plate with 128nm light).
+The outputs (final counts of hits on the PMT) are saved to gqe\_log.txt.
+The parameters for the simulation stages are set within the bash script, and can (and should) be modified.

-The first command produces an ntuple of photon hits on the TPB plate.
-The second command outputs the number of hits on the PMT from photons coming from the TPB plate.
+Additional material parameters are set within data/OPTICS.ratdb.

 ## Adding a feature
 * git checkout develop